Java-Game-Maker/JavaGameEngine/README.md

 _For more examples, please refer to the [Documentation](https://example.com)_

-To get started create a main.java file where you extend the javagameengine class In your public static void main(String[] args){} method
+To get started create a main.java file where you extend the com.asd.javagameengine class In your public static void main(String[] args){} method

 ```